Microangiopathic Hemolytic Anemia (TTP/HUS/DIC)

 Important – فكرة سؤال

-For any patient with MAHA + thrombocytopenia + no other obvious cause, the safest move on exams is to start empiric plasma exchange while waiting for ADAMTS13 — TTP kills fast and untreated mortality is ~90%.
+In any patient with MAHA + thrombocytopenia and no other explanation, the safest exam answer is to start empiric plasma exchange while ADAMTS13 is pending — untreated TTP mortality approaches 90%, falling to <20% with prompt exchange.
+A negative direct Coombs test confirms the hemolysis is mechanical, not autoimmune.

 سجل دخولك لإضافة ملاحظات خاصة لكل قسم · اشترك الآن